University of Salamanca

 The old library of the University of Salamanca.

 Fray Luis de León's classroom.

 The University of Salamanca (Universidad de Salamanca) is a public research university in Salamanca, Spain.
 Founded in 1218 by King Alfonso IX, it is the oldest university in the Hispanic world and the fourth oldest in the world in continuous operation.
-It has over 30,000 students from 50 different nationalities.
+It has over 30,000 students from 50 nationalities.